-These creamy vegan coconut milk popsicles are swirled with sweet blueberries and tart lime zest for a beautiful, fresh summer dessert – without an oven in sight!
+These creamy vegan blueberry coconut milk popsicles are swirled with sweet berries and tart lime zest for a beautiful, fresh summer dessert – without an oven in sight!
+Skip to the recipe →

 I don’t here in Manitoba, but I’ll try when we’re back in Germany.
 The lemon bergamot yogurt from Harvest Moon would make a great substitute for the entire base and you could swirl the blueberries right into that.
 I have made water based popsicles before (like these elderflower lemon pops) but right now I’m digging creamy ones.
 My peanut butter banana popsicles are on rotation this summer too.

-My mom just got an ice cream maker and I’ve started making proper ice cream, too, so keep an eye out for that.
-If you don’t want to invest in one, popsicles are a cheaper, equally good alternative.
+My mom just got an ice cream maker and I’ve shared a couple of dairy free ice cream recipes while I’m on holiday here – this mint chocolate chip ice cream, and this toasted coconut ice cream.
+If you don’t want to invest in your own ice cream maker, popsicles are a cheaper, equally good alternative.

 - 200 grams / 1 1/2 cups blueberries

 - 400 ml / 1 can full-fat coconut milk, cream only